 Of course, there are many more parameters and metrics that you can use.
 The parameters listed above are just a small sample of those available.
 Charging management software such as Ampcontrol shows many more useful data points.

-The easiest way to get started with CMS for charge points is to test.
+The easiest way to get started with CMS for EV charging points is to test.
 We start with detailed product demonstrations with most partners and customers and give them access to a test account.
 Even if they haven’t installed any charge points, they can see virtual charging sessions and understand how their ops team can monitor the EV charge points.

 If the charge points are already installed, we can connect within a few minutes and provide the ops team with real-time access to data, alerts, and more.